Lesson 2 of 8 - grow effective thinking and communication skills

 colorbar

-Clicking links below will open a new window ore an informational popup, so please turn off your brow-ser's popup blocker or accept popups from this non-profit site.
-If the links distract you, read the article be-fore following any.
+Clicking underlined links here will open a new window.
+Other links will open an informational popup, so please turn off your browser's popup blocker or allow popups from this nonprofit Web site.
+If your playback device doesn't support Javascript, the popups may not display.
+Follow underlined links after finishing this article to avoid getting lost.

 Before continuing, stop and reflect - why are you reading this - what do you need?

 From almost 20,000 hours of listening to over 1,000 therapy clients, students, and others since 1981, I conclude that all kids and most adults aren't aware of how they think.
-This is part of typical adults' general unawareness.
+This is part of adults' general unawareness.

 Implication - most of us aren't aware of how ineffective (unfocused, irrational, fragmented, vague) thinking" hinders filling current needs.
 It's encouraging to read that researchers are starting to study the epidemic phenomenon of "mind wandering" and "not paying attention."